 3 Tips to Help Fight Sugar Cravings

-There is nothing wrong with indulging with sweets every once in a while – the problem comes when we overconsume.
+There is nothing wrong with indulging in sweets every once in a while – the problem comes when we overconsume.

 Tame Your Sugar Cravings

 Treat yourself – a little!
+Cutting out sugar altogether isn’t a good long-term strategy.
 Eat a bit of what you’re craving, maybe a small cookie or a fun-size candy bar.
 Dark chocolate is an even better choice – packed with antioxidants, it’s been shown to actually improve health and lower the risk of heart disease!
 Savoring just a little of your favorite treat can help you avoid that feeling of being denied.
-Remember, the key is to not overdo it, try to stick to a 150-calorie threshold.
+Remember, the key is to not overdo it.
+Read the nutritional information posted on the packaging and keep the daily empty calories from sugary treats to a minimum.

 Eat regularly.
 Regular small meals every three hours can help stabilize your blood sugar and stave off cravings.
 Waiting too long between meals may set you up to choose sugary, fatty foods that cut your hunger.